Showing books tagged "Psychology"

 This well-preserved first edition is near fine, no marks, pages are tight and the book is tight, square, and unmarked.
 The dust jacket is near fine, blue cloth boards, and bright gilt lettering on the spine of the book.
 How the Mind Works by Steven Pinker, published in 1997, is a popular science book that explores human cognition through the lens of evolutionary psychology.
 One of Pinker's most acclaimed works, it examines how the human mind evolved to solve the challenges faced by our ancestors.
 He wrote the book after moving to the United States, while working as a professor at the Massachusetts Institute of Technology (MIT).

-This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
+This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, appear unread, and the book is tight, square, and near fine.
 Hectors Reise oder die Suche nach dem Glück (Hector’s Journey or the Search for Happiness) is a novel by French psychiatrist and author François Lelord, translated into German by Ralf Pannowitsch.
 This philosophical and lighthearted tale follows Hector, a psychiatrist who embarks on a global journey to understand what truly makes people happy.
 Traveling through China, Africa, and the United States, he discovers that happiness is complex, deeply personal, and often intertwined with relationships, gratitude, and perspective.
 Blending elements of travelogue and fiction, the novel offers an engaging narrative and a thoughtful reflection on psychological well-being.
 It became a bestseller in Germany and France, resonating with readers seeking insight into the pursuit of happiness.

 This softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, appear unread, and the book is tight, firm, and unmarked.
 Snakes in Suits: When Psychopaths Go to Work is a compelling and insightful book co-authored by Dr. Paul Babiak, an industrial-organizational psychologist, and Dr. Robert D. Hare, a leading authority on psychopathy.
 The authors delve into how psychopathic individuals infiltrate workplaces, manipulate colleagues, and ascend to positions of power.
 Drawing on Hare's groundbreaking research, including the Psychopathy Checklist (PCL-R) used to identify psychopathic traits, the book offers a crucial examination of a hidden but dangerous threat in corporate settings.
 By blending academic insights with real-world examples, it provides readers with a practical and accessible understanding of psychopathy in professional environments.